Traditional bakeries in Singapore

 Address: 2 Beach Road, #01-4795, Singapore 190002

 Tel: 6337 7010

 Many would speak fondly about childhood memories of eating Lana Cakes’ bakes, and if you don’t, it’s time to remedy that.
-Chef Violet Kwan has been making her beloved Chocolate Fudge Cakes ($42 for a 800g cake) for more than 40 years at a small bakery in Bukit Timah.
+Chef Violet Kwan has been making her beloved Chocolate Fudge Cakes ($50) for more than 40 years at a small bakery in Bukit Timah.
 Each cake comes with two layers of moist chocolate sponge coated with rich, velvety chocolate fudge.

 Address: 36 Greenwood Avenue, Singapore 289239

 Opening hours: Tue-Fri 10am to 6pm, Sat 10am to 5pm